TeemuSailynoja/ulticlips/README.md

 ### Dependencies

-We use a Python interfacec to [ffmpeg](https://ffmpeg.org/download.html) to process the video files, and [whisperX](https://github.com/m-bain/whisperX) to convert audio files into text annotations.
+We use a Python interface to [ffmpeg](https://ffmpeg.org/download.html) to process the video files, and [whisperX](https://github.com/m-bain/whisperX) to convert audio files into text annotations.

 Installing [Conda](https://docs.conda.io/en/latest/) for managing Python virtual environments is also highly encouraged.